ahamlinman/svb/README.md

 ### Running in a Docker Container

-The latest version of svb is distributed as a Docker image:
+The latest version of svb is distributed as a Docker image on Docker Hub:
-**docker.alexhamlin.co/server-tools/svb**.
+**ahamlinman/svb**.
 By bind-mounting your host's Docker socket as a volume, you can run svb commands without installing any additional tools.
 This is the preferred way to deploy and run svb.

 An example invocation, using environment variable configuration for the AWS CLI, might look as follows: